Funchase61/SSHCOURS/README.md

 sudo ufw allow 2222
 sudo ufw allow 'OpenSSH'
 ```
-restart the service ssh with the command we saw before then try to connect to your server using the port we allowed, remember to quit your server to do it:
+Restart the service ssh with the command we saw before then try to connect to your server using the port we allowed, remember to quit your server to do it:

 ```
 ssh -p 2222 user-name@server_adress_ip
 ```

-well done your now connected to your server by the port 2222 !
+Well done your now connected to your server by the port 2222 !
 If it didn't work let's read [Problems encountered and solutions](#Problems-encountered-and-solutions)

 Now that we're connected to another port it gives a better protection BUT we need even more protection to our server, hackers are smart ! so we will now install Fail2ban ! but what it is ?